troglobit/smcroute/README.md

 receiving multicast at the multicast router, or use a dynamic multicast routing protocol.

-The second command `ssmgroup` do the same as `mgroup` one, but by joining source specific group the host specifies that it wants packets from source 192.168.1.42 and not any other source.
+The second `mgroup` is for source specific group join, i.e. the host specifies that it wants packets from 192.168.1.42 and no other source.

 The third `mroute` line is the actual layer-3 routing entry.
 Here we say that multicast data originating from 192.168.1.42 on `eth0` to the